 Now with COVID-19, you can use this no matter what your schedule looks like.
-If a student is unable to use a computer for home learning, simply print out the science PowerPoints and staple a quiz to it.
+If a student cannot use a computer for home learning, print out the science PowerPoints and staple a quiz to it.
 Now you have a home learning packet.

 Oh, did I mention that there are 36 science PowerPoints and quizzes?
 This is enough to last the entire year!